leberrigan/motusDashboard/README.md

 ## Summary Views

 ### PROJECTS
-- YES: Animals tagged in this project
+- Animals tagged in this project
-- YES: Animals detected by this project's stations
+- Animals detected by this project's stations
+- Species tagged in this project
+- Species detected by this project's stations

-- YES: Stations deployed in this project
+- Stations deployed in this project
-- NO: Stations visited by animals tagged in this project.
+- Stations visited by animals tagged in this project.
+- Projects which this project has contributed data to.
+- Projects which have contributed to this project.
+- Regions where this project has deployments.

 ### STATIONS
-- MAYBE: Animals tagged near this station
+- Animals tagged near this station
-- YES: Animals detected by this station
+- Animals detected by this station

-- NO: Stations visited by animals tagged near this station.
+- Species tagged near this stations
+- Species detected near this station
+- Projects which this station has contributed to (tag projects).
+- Number of regions from which detected tags originate.

 ### REGIONS
-- YES: Animals tagged in this region
+- Animals tagged in this region
-- YES: Animals detected by this region's stations
+- Animals detected by this region's stations
+- Species tagged in this region
+- Species detected in this region

-- YES: Stations deployed in this region
+- Stations deployed in this region
+- Projects with tags deployed in this region
+- Projects with stations deployed in this region
-- NO: Stations visited by animals tagged in this region.
+- Foreign projects with tag detections in this region.
+- Number of regions from which foreign tags originate.

 ### SPECIES
-- YES: Animals tagged of this species
+- Animals tagged of this species

-- YES: Stations visited by this species.
+- Stations which have detected this species.
+- Projects that have tagged this species.
+- Regions that have detected this species.
+- Regions where this species has been tagged.

 ### ANIMALS

-- YES: Stations visited by this animal.
+- Stations visited by this animal.
+- Projects that have contributed data (station projects).
+- Regions where this animal has been detected.

+- Number of other animals this animal was detected with.
+- Number of different species this animal was detected with.